Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Hidden food sensitivities may be behind your insulin resistance and health issues.
 While food allergies come with obvious symptoms, such as rashes or anaphylactic shock, food sensitivities are not as obvious.
 Food sensitivities usually lead to more subtle health challenges.
 You may experience fatigue, headaches, digestive issues, brain fog, joint pain, and other unwanted symptoms for seemingly unknown reasons (39).

-Food sensitivities can cause a big rise in blood sugar and insulin even if the food is low-carb, anti-inflammatory and keto-friendly.
-Finding your food sensitivities and avoiding foods that you are sensitive to is crucial to stabilize your blood sugar and reverse insulin sensitivity.
+Food sensitivities can cause a big rise in blood sugar and insulin even if the food is low-carb, anti-inflammatory, and keto-friendly.
+Finding your food sensitivities and avoiding foods that you are sensitive to is crucial to stabilizing your blood sugar and reversing insulin sensitivity.
 Getting a food sensitivity test, trying an elimination diet, and doing a pulse test are effective ways to discover your hidden food sensitivities.

 You can learn about how to identify food sensitivities in this article, and how to reduce them here.